-- 1. Town Engineer and Building Official review elements of Construction Staging Plan with the Applicant and establish requirements to be met as a condition of issuing and maintaining the building permit. - 2.
-Normal building permit process is followed. - 3.
+- a.
+Town Engineer and Building Official review elements of Construction Staging Plan with the Applicant and establish requirements to be met as a condition of issuing and maintaining the building permit. - b.
+Normal building permit process is followed. - c.
 Town and/or third-party inspector verify that construction site is consistent with the CSP.